baseboxorg/jeffskinnerbox.github.io/content/ideas/installing-linux-on-chromebook.md

 Status: draft
-Title: Cheap Linux Laptop
+Title: Installing Linux on Chromebook
 Date: 2100-01-01 00:00
 Category: Software, Hardware
 Tags: Chrome, Chromebook, Linux
 Slug: cheap-linux-laptop
 Author: Jeff Irland
 Image: toshiba-chromebook-linux.jpg
-Summary: This post is a somewhat disjointed dump of things that I’ve done in order to be comfortable working with the Chromebook.
+Summary: The price of the Chromebook makes it a very attractive, assuming you can get your favorite tools working on it.
+Well, you can install Linux, along with all the tools Linux brings to your development needs.
+This post is a somewhat disjointed dump of things that I’ve done to create a comfortable working envirnment on a Chromebook.

 I wanted to get a Linux laptop for some lightweight development but I couldn't justify the price tag for my limited needs.